 Educational Grants are paid directly to the college, university, trade or technical school.
 The Foundation pays for tuition, fees and on campus housing.
 Books are paid if they are billed through the university.

-Each new grantee must provide the Foundation satisfactory evidence of enrollment at a college, university, trade or technical school no later than December 1, 2017.
-The Foundation then issues letters to the college, university, trade or technical school listing the Foundation grantees and grant amounts for the upcoming academic year.
-The college, university, trade or technical school then invoices the Foundation for each semester/quarter for each grantee.
-The Foundation pays only invoices submitted from colleges, universities, trade or technical schools.
+Each new grantee must provide the Foundation Trustees satisfactory evidence of enrollment at a college or university no later than September 1, 2024.
+The Foundation then issues letters to the college or university listing the Foundation grantees and grant amounts for the upcoming academic year.
+The college or university then invoices the Foundation for each semester/quarter for each grantee.
+The Foundation pays only invoices submitted from colleges or universities.
 Invoices submitted by grantees will not be considered.

 Must current grant recipients reapply each year?